 Expense Claim to: directly posts an expense claim against an employee or staff member

 Due Date: You can now automate adding due dates to receipts exported to your Xero account as Purchases/Bills.
 Add a default due date to any receipts with a payment type of "other" when you export.
-The integration can add due dates of either 14 or 30 days from the transaction date.
+The integration can add due dates ranging between 0 - 99 days from the transaction date.
 See below example:

 Purchases/Bills: Invoice format, you can have different issue date and payment dates, more flexibility in posting and reconciliations

 Journal Entry: directly posts the expense to a general journey entry format